JkHz/namethatpup/README.md

 * Refactor **PupListEntry** to be a *stateful/class* component.
 Add a state property which will store the user input and render it to the screen.

-* Add a Form (*URL*) within **PupListEntry** to allow users to input a name for each pup.
+* Add a [Form](https://reactjs.org/docs/forms.html) within **PupListEntry** to allow users to input a name for each pup.
 Remember to provide a place for the name to render ib tge screen.

 *  When completed, user input should be updated immediately after being typed into the input field.